ericaoytas/Kanban-Board/README.md

 # Kanban Board

 ## Overview
-Kanban Board is a fullstack Java web application, utilizing Spring Boot for back end and React.js library for the front end.
+Kanban Board is a fullstack Java web application, utilizing Spring Boot REST API for back end and React.js library for the front end.

-## Features

-## How to Build from Source